charon/charon/README.md

   and identities.
   - Expose relation between identity and user in JWTs send to apps, when not hidden by the user
 - User management: Various management interfaces in Charon.
-  - Admins can list users which authenticated in their community, and which apps they used
+  - Admins can list users which authenticated in their organization, and which apps they used
-  - Users can list communities and apps they have authenticated to, and corresponding identities they used
+  - Users can list organizations and apps they have authenticated to, and corresponding identities they used
 - Handling abuse: Implement abuse handling process.
   - Provide a way for users and apps to file a complaint about an identity
-  - Community admins can review those complaints and request primary identity reveal and all corresponding identities used in the community
+  - Organization admins can review those complaints and request primary identity reveal and all corresponding identities used in the organization
   - Whole process has a public audit page where everyone can see if admin decided to request reveal or not (but identities are visible only to the admin)